 Admission decisions are made on a rolling basis, with the majority of offers made in January and February.
-As such, we encourage you to take the LSAT before the February test date.
+As such, we encourage you to take the LSAT by the November test date.
 In addition, please note that decisions may be made before final transcripts are issued.

 Your application must include the following:

 - An OLSAS application